 Pickled onions and other vegetables should be stored in glass jars (such as mason or weck jars with lids) or ceramic containers.
-Do not store pickled onions in a plastic container, as it could absorb the vinegar.
+Do not store pickled onions in a plastic container, as the plastic could absorb the vinegar.
 And unfortunately, metal storage containers are not ideal either, as the material will react with the vinegar.
 Stick to glass or ceramic!

 While pickled red onions will last up to 3 weeks, they are best when used within 1 week.

 Pickled red onions will last up to 3 weeks, but they are unquestionably best during the first week.
-For one, they are nice and crunchy just after pickling.
-The longer they sit in excess of 1 week, the less crisp and crunchy the are.
+They are crunchiest just after pickling.
+The longer they sit in excess of 1 week, the less crisp and crunchy they are.

 The sky’s the limit!
 You can pickle almost any vegetable.
 A few of my favorites are: cucumbers, shallots, fennel, thinly sliced carrots, mushrooms, radishes!

 Also, you can absolutely pickle fruit!
 Yes, you read that correctly!
 If you’ve never tried pickled watermelon, it is a must for summer.

 These onions can be used endlessly!
 We add them to breakfast scrambles or fried eggs, as a bright acidic topping for sandwiches, on top of grilled meats and seafood, and they are perfect on salads of every kind!

 If you make Quick Pickled Red Onions, please let me know by leaving a rating and review below!